Would your business cope in an emergency? What would happen if you needed to close your business for a few weeks?

 The West Mercia Local Resilience Forum (WMLRF) produces a Community Risk Register (CRR).
 This register localises the national risks and threats identified at a national level.
 Reviewing the CRR will allow business to understand the wider national picture and provide an opportunity to assess their own risks.
 View the Community Risk Register.

-Be Cyber Aware and protect your business from data breaches and cyber attacks.
 The National Cyber Security Centre provides detailed advice on Cyber Security.
 View the guidance for small businesses.
 Following the advice provided will go some considerable way to help preventing a cyber attack on your business.
 Be Cyber Aware provides specific advice about staying safe online.

-If you believe that you or your business has been the victim of online fraud, scams or extortion then you should report it to Action Fraud website: (https://www.actionfraud.police.uk/reporting-fraud-and-cyber-crime).
+If you believe that you or your business has been the victim of online fraud, scams or extortion then you should report it to the Action Fraud website.
 Action Fraud are the link to the police intelligence and investigating authorities.

 Recovery from flooding